TheOdinProject/css-exercises/foundations/02-class-id-selectors/README.md

 - Do the odd numbered `p` elements share a class?
 - Do the even numbered `div` elements have unique IDs?
 - Does the Number 3 element have multiple classes?
-- Double Check Final Work
+- Double Check Final Work!